open-5g/ritiran-workshop/sponsors/index.md

 layout: page
 ---

+The Open 5G Forum is partially supported through an ACM SIGMOBILE grant.

-Sponsors will be announced soon.
+Additional partners and sponsors will be announced soon.